sebasmonia/sharper/README.md

 # sharper
 dotnet CLI wrapper, using Transient

 This is a [Transient-based](https://github.com/magit/transient) menu for the [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
-It aims to cover the most common scenarios, but I expect eventually all of the `dotnet` commans will be covered.
+It aims to cover the most common scenarios, but I expect eventually all of the `dotnet` commans will be implemented.

 ## Table of contents